CogComp/cogcomp-nlp/ner/README.md

 ### PROGRAMMATIC USE

-If you want to use the NER tagger programmatically, we recommend using the class [`NERAnnotator class`](src/main/java/edu/illinois/cs/cogcomp/ner/NERAnnotator.java).
+If you want to use the NER tagger programmatically, we recommend using the class [`NERAnnotator`](src/main/java/edu/illinois/cs/cogcomp/ner/NERAnnotator.java) class.
 Like any other annotator, it is used by calling the `addView()` method on the `TextAnnotation` containing sentences to be tagged.

 To annotate the text in the CoNLL/Ontonotes format, instantiate the NERAnnotator object with the appropriate ViewName, `ViewNames.NER_CONLL`/`ViewNames.NER_ONTONOTES`.
 (CoNLL Format NER used in example below)